 “In the past, one could notice China’s involvement in the development of infrastructure but not in soft areas.
 Of late, China has been penetrating in Nepali politics as well as in society,” says political analyst Chandra Dev Bhatta.

-Since the controversial road that Nepal objects to is also the first road that provides connectivity to the Indian troops deployed on the Line of Actual Control with China in Uttarakhand, it is believed by defence experts including the Indian Chief of Army, that “Nepal may have raised the issue at someone else’s behest.”
+Since the controversial road that Nepal objects to is also the first road that provides connectivity to the Indian troops deployed on the Line of Actual Control with China in Uttarakhand, it is believed by defense experts including the Indian Chief of Army, that “Nepal may have raised the issue at someone else’s behest.”

 China vs India: Speculations

-While some critics believe that the global blame of Covid-19 pandemic on China and the stringent FDI policies put against China by India along with some supply chains moving out of China has triggered China to take up violent means on all frontlines, others rather think it to be unlikely.
+While some critics believe that the global condemnation of the Covid-19 pandemic on China and the stringent FDI policies put against China by India along with some supply chains moving out of China has triggered China to take up violent means on all frontlines, others rather think it to be unlikely.

 “China has opened up the border in all three sectors — in Sikkim, Ladakh and via Nepal in Uttarakhand.
 Some reports said China was trying to build a road along the Amo Chu in Bhutanese territory.
-Clearly, the intention is to put India under pressure” writes a media expert on defence.
+Clearly, the intention is to put India under pressure” writes a media expert on defense.

 Also, since China’s is currently amidst ‘2 Sessions’, two-week annual meetings of the CPCC (Chinese People’s Political Consultative Process) and NPC (National People’s Congress), it has been seen that the general sensibility during this time tends to be on harsh and bold moves.